nexus-rpc/api/SPEC.md

 For invoking a callback URL:

 - Issue a POST request to the caller-provided URL.
+- Include any callback headers supplied in the originating StartOperation request, stripping away the `Nexus-Callback-` prefix.
 - Include the `Nexus-Operation-State` header.
 - If state is `succeeded`, deliver non-empty results in the body with corresponding `Content-*` headers.
 - If state is `failed` or `canceled`, content type should be `application/json` and the body must have a serialized